 The West Volusia Hospital Authority (WVHA) is a special taxing district established by the State of Florida to provide access to health care for the qualified indigent residents of the taxing district.
 The enabling legislation and description of the Tax District’s geographic boundaries can be found here: Click to download the enabling legislation and description of the Tax District’s geographic boundaries.
 It is funded by ad valorem (property) taxes, and uses its funding to provide access to health care as follows:

 HOSPITALS AND CLINICS

-The WVHA grants funding to Florida Hospital DeLand and Florida Hospital-Fish Memorial through a 20-year contract signed in September 2000.
+The WVHA grants funding to Advent Health DeLand and Florida Hospital-Fish Memorial through a 20-year contract signed in September 2000.
 WVHA also contracts with the Florida Agency for Health Care Administration (AHCA) to obtain matching funds for its grants to the hospitals and some other funded agencies.
-In fiscal year 2015-16 the taxing district realized an additional $900,000.00 in State/Local matching dollars.

-WVHA also provides funding to Northeast Florida Health Services, Inc. (DBA Family Health Source), a Federally Qualified Health Center (FQHC), to provide primary care, dental services and pre-natal OB/GYN services to low-income residents of West Volusia.
+WVHA also provides funding to Northeast Florida Health Services, Inc. (DBA Family Health Source), a Federally Qualified Health Center (FQHC), to provide primary care, and pre-natal OB/GYN services to low-income residents of West Volusia.

 MEDICAID AND HCRA